AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/04/page02.md

 ### Task 4: Split Data

-Now it’s time to add the Split Data component.
+In this task, you will split the cleaned dataset into training (70%) and testing (30%) sets using the Split Data component.
+This ensures a randomized and consistent data division for model evaluation.

 1. Switch to the **Component (1)** tab, search for **Split Data (2)** by Microsoft and then drag it from the left panel and drop it below **Clean Missing Data** in the pipeline canvas on the right **(3)**.